UNICEF, UNAIDS, UNESCO, UNFPA, ILO, WHO and The World Bank, Opportunity in Crisis: Preventing HIV from early adolescence to young adulthood, 2011.

 The great challenge is reaching the many young people who are not aware of their vulnerability to HIV or who do not understand the best ways to prevent becoming infected.
 HIV prevention where prevalence is low or the epidemic is concentrated in specific populations is challenging because the spread of HIV is fuelled by high-risk and typically stigmatized behaviour.
 Much is known about how to prevent HIV infection among adolescents and young people most at risk, but programmes generally have not been taken to scale.

 |HIV prevalence among young people aged 15–24|

 Many young people in the age group 15–24 engage in unsafe behaviour and a significant number continue to be infected.
-However, several countries with high HIV prevalence have experienced declines in risky behaviours, including the initiation of sex before age 15, sex with multiple partners and sex without condoms.
-The 2010 UNAIDS Report on the global AIDS epidemic indicates that among young people in 15 of the most severely affected countries, HIV prevalence has fallen by more than 25% as these young people have adopted safer sexual practices.
+However, several countries with high HIV prevalence have experienced declines in risk behaviours, including the initiation of sex before age 15, sex with multiple partners and sex without condoms.
+The 2010 UNAIDS Report on the global AIDS epidemic indicates that among young people in 15 of the most severely affected countries, HIV prevalence has fallen by more than 25 per cent as these young people have adopted safer sexual practices.

 HIV prevalence among young people aged 15-24, 2009

 Source: UNAIDS, , Global Report: UNAIDS report on the global AIDS epidemic, 2010.